-Scrum put-in rules explained – the new law change in rugby
+Scrum put-in rules explained – a contentious law in rugby

 The law governing the scrum put-in changed at the start of the 2017-18 season – we explain what's different

-New scrum put-in rules in rugby explained
+The scrum put-in rules in rugby explained

-The law surrounding the put-in at the scrum in rugby has generated much debate in recent years, particularly the fact that crooked feeds – i.e. the ball not being delivered straight down the middle of the tunnel of the scrum by the scrum-half but angled towards their team – have not been penalised by referees at elite level.
+In recent years the law surrounding the put-in at the scrum in rugby has created a lot of debate.
+In particular, around the fact that crooked feeds – i.e. the ball not being rolled in straight down the middle of the tunnel of the scrum by the scrum-half but angled towards their own team – have not been penalised by referees at elite level.

 Rugby World magazine’s letters inbox receives more emails about this topic than anything else!
-So it’s little surprise that World Rugby have introduced a law amendment surrounding the scrum put-in for the 2017-18 season.
+So it’s little surprise that World Rugby introduced a law amendment surrounding the scrum put-in for the 2017-18 season.

-Referee Pascal Gauzere penalised both Wales and Scotland for not putting the ball in straight in the opening game of the Six Nations while Nigel Owens penalised France for a crooked feed against Ireland as well, but what exactly is different this season?
+Referee Pascal Gauzere penalised both Wales and Scotland for not putting the ball in straight in the opening game of the most recent Six Nations while Nigel Owens penalised France for a crooked feed against Ireland in the same competition as well, but what exactly is different this season?
 Here are the key differences with the new scrum put-in rules explained…

 The put-in